Skip to main content

 • Dissociation of mind from body

-• Significant change in perception of time
+• Significant changes in the perception of time

-What are the problems?
+What are the problems of using ketamine?

 Mixing ketamine with other drugs